iverds/booster2019-graphql/presentation/booster.md

 # Two pages:

 - One with one club, list of players and last five fixtures
-- One with all the clubs, and their last match
+- One with all the clubs, and their last fixture including goal scorer names

 ---